vikyol/articles/aws-kms-governance.md

 ### Separation of Duties

-Separation of duties is a security principle that involves assigning different roles and responsibilities to different individuals within an organization to prevent conflicts of interest and reduce the risk of fraud, errors, and other security breaches.
+Separation of duties is a security principle that involves assigning different roles and responsibilities to different individuals within an organization.
+This is done to prevent conflicts of interest and reduce the risk of fraud, errors, and other security breaches.
 It is used to ensure that one individual does not have all the necessary permissions to be able to complete a malicious action.

-With regard to KMS, separation of duties involves assigning different roles and responsibilities to different individuals or teams within an organization to prevent unauthorized access to encryption keys and ensure the security of sensitive data.
+With regard to KMS, separation of duties involves assigning different roles and responsibilities to different individuals or teams within an organization.
+This is to prevent unauthorized access to encryption keys and ensure the security of sensitive data.
 For example, an organization may implement the following separation of duties controls for KMS:

 1. Key Administrators: Individuals responsible for creating and managing encryption keys.
 Key administrators may have full access to KMS, including the ability to create and manage keys, and to grant permissions to other users or roles.

 2. Key Owners: Individuals responsible for managing keys and granting permissions to other users or roles.
 For example, a team can be the key owner and assign specific rights to their keys.

 3. Key Users: Individuals or applications that use encryption keys to encrypt or decrypt sensitive data.
 Key users may have limited access to KMS, restricted only to the keys and operations that they require to perform their specific job functions.

 ![aws-kms-roles](https://user-images.githubusercontent.com/944576/221543742-8c703b5b-410d-4e15-94e5-c1e5da3dd5d8.png)

-In the context of AWS, it is generally not recommended to manage the keys using the AWS root user as it has full access to all resources in the account.
-Instead, it is recommended to create a separate IAM role to perform key administration.
+In the context of AWS, it is generally not recommended to manage keys using the AWS root user as it has full access to all resources in the account.
+Instead, it is advised to create a separate IAM role to perform key administration.
 This approach follows the principle of least privilege, which ensures that users and roles are only granted the minimum permissions necessary to perform their tasks.
-AWS key administrators may have full access to KMS API, `kms:*`, which lets them create and manage the encryption keys, but it is recommended not to assign full privileges to any role.
+AWS key administrators may have full access to the KMS API, kms:*, which lets them c§eate and manage encryption keys, but it is advised not to assign full privileges to any role.
 For example, the following actions limit an IAM principal to only create keys and update its policy but prevent them from using the key for encryption/decryption.

 ```
 "Action": [